 Indoor skydiving is a low-risk pursuit.
 The dangers are not much beyond bumps and scrapes, which your helmet and jumpsuit protect you from.

 You have an experienced instructor to handle you, keeping you flying right throughout.

-Indoor skydiving is a very inclusive sport and almost anyone can partake, some of the best experienced flyers in the world have disabilities, but there are a few restrictions.
+Indoor skydiving is a very inclusive sport and almost anyone can partake, some of the most experienced flyers in the world have disabilities, but there are a few restrictions.

 In a word, yes!
 Once people get a taste of flight, they can’t want to do it again.
 Some even begin indoor skydiving as a hobby, even if they don’t skydive.

 Need justification to spend $30-odd dollars per minute?
 A skydive from 13,000 ft gets you approximately 1 minute of freefall.
 So, in $ per second of freefall, it’s really a saving!